jposada202020/DHT_Investigation/README.md

 If you happen to find this, just change the values as shown in my fork, and you could expect the above reliability if you want to use the DHT sensors

 In a last note.
-I did not test the sensor in negative temperatures. you are more than welcome to do it
+I did test the sensor in negative temperatures.

 Have fun!
 Always!